 Where do your clients come from ?

 Our six target towns are Eden, Elmore, Hyde Park, Morristown, Stowe and Wolcott.
-77% of our families came from these towns in 2017, accounting for 86% of family visits.
-In 2017 we saw clients from twenty-five other towns.
+77% of our families came from these towns in 2018, accounting for 87% of family visits.
+In 2018 we saw clients from twenty-eight other towns.
 We never send people away empty handed but we try to steer them to food shelves closer to where they live.

 How often do families come in?

 We ask that families visit no more often than once a month.
 In 2018, 59% of our families visited the pantry three times or less.
 Only 9% visited ten or more times during the year.
 Most of our families just need a little help.

 About one quarter of our food comes to us through donations, the rest is purchased.
 Our managers and volunteers spend time shopping for the best price.
 Most of the time we purchase from various retail outlets around town.
 We are most grateful to the managers and employees of all those stores for their help with our large orders.

 We started a new program in October 2013.
 The Lamoille Neighborhood Food Project is designed to encourage community members to become regular donors.

 What is the difference between the Vermont Foodbank and Lamoille Community Food Share?

 The Vermont Foodbank is essentially a warehouse organization serving all of Vermont.
 LCFS is one of about 270 “network partners” who pay a fee to access the Foodbank.
 We receive donated product from them and also have access to a shopping list from which we can purchase food.
 The Foodbank administers TEFAP (The Emergency Food Assistance Program) which is a federal program which provides us with some food once per month.

 The short answer is both are much appreciated!
 Donations often include brands or products we don’t buy such as personal items, pet foods and name brands.
 Our clients enjoy food donations as they offer more variety.
 Monetary donations allow us to shop for the best price on the basics and to pay for milk and eggs.